• Skip to main content

 Mediacom Cable offers coverage in Alabama, Arizona, California, Delaware, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Mississippi, North Carolina, Ohio, South Dakota, Tennessee, Virginia and Wisconsin.
 To find out if your area is covered visit: Mediacom Coverage Map

-Spectrum provides free or low-cost internet to households that qualify for ACP.
+Spectrum provides low-cost internet to households that qualify.
 There is no installation fee, no deposit and no contract.
 The plan provides download speeds of up to 100 Mbps.
 Included in the service are an in-home Wi-Fi modem/router and access to wifi at Spectrum’s nationwide hotspots.
-Plans start at $30 a month so with your $29.99 / month ACP benefit, your bill is zero.
+Get 50 Mbps for $25 / mo or 100 MBps for $30 a month.

 For more information or to start your application visit: